-Ulma Family Museum of Poles Saving Jews in World War II (Markowa, Podkarpacie) - tells the story of Joseph Ulma, his pregnant wife and their six children ranging in age from 2 to 8, all executed by Germans when they discovered that the family was harboring Jews on their farm.
-What happened to the Ulma family illustrates the larger picture of over 1,000 Poles killed in the Podkarpackie region for helping and sheltering the area Jews.
-Thousands of similar atrocities have been documented in other parts of Poland.
+Ulma Family Museum of Poles Saving Jews in World War II (Markowa, Podkarpacie) - tells the story of Joseph Ulma, his pregnant wife and their six children (aged from 2 to 8), all executed by Germans for sheltering Jews on their farm.
+The Ulma's sacrifice illustrates the larger picture of over 1,000 Poles killed in the Podkarpackie region for helping the area Jews.
+Thousands of similar atrocities have been documented all over Poland.